James McIntosh (food writer): AGA

+Chinese media

-Chinese Media: McIntosh has presented food-themed television programming in China, including the TV series "Food Adventures on the Silk Road".
-The 20-part series was awarded 'Best Documentary' at the 2011 Chinese Radio and Television Awards.
-McIntosh appears frequently on Chinese Television, including the Day Day Up show on Hunan Television as well as many local TV shows.
+McIntosh has presented food-themed television programming in China, including the TV series Food Adventures on the Silk Road.
+The 20-part series was awarded Best Documentary at the 2011 Chinese Radio and Television Awards.
+McIntosh appears frequently on Chinese television, including the Day Day Up show on Hunan Television as well as many local TV shows.
 He is a regular contributor to Global Gourmet magazine in China.